When the Future Rewrites the Past: The Quantum Eraser Paradox

 Yet, within the deep glass of quantum physics, there are cracks…and through those cracks spills a revelation so wild it nearly tastes like blasphemy: the future might touch the past.

-In 2012, physicists performed an experiment so confounding it seemed to pry open the vault of causality itself.
+In 1999, physicists (Yoon-Ho Kim and colleagues) performed an experiment so absolutely confounding it seemed to pry open the vault of causality itself.

 They took two entangled photons (particles of light forever linked, no matter how far apart) and split their destinies.

-How could the ink of the past still be wet, smudged by the brushstrokes of the future?
+How is it possible that the ink of the past could still be wet, smudged by the brushstrokes of the future?

 This phenomenon was not an accident, nor a mirage.
-It has been confirmed again and again, across laboratories, across oceans.
+It has been confirmed again and again by those who are skeptical enough to try it for themselves.

-It is now known by a name that feels more like poetry than physics: The Delayed Choice Quantum Eraser.
+It’s now known by a name that feels more like poetry than physics, which is oddly fitting for it: The Delayed Choice Quantum Eraser.
+Within its paradox lies not only a scientific puzzle yet to be solved, but a meditation on existence and time itself.

 The Stage of Light and Shadow